Wounded Mount Vernon officer smiling, speaking

 SEATTLE -- "It feels like you're getting your dad back," smiled April McLaughry at Harborview Medical Center Friday.

-Just three weeks later he is out of the ICU and has now been upgraded to serious condition.
+Just three weeks later, McClaughry is out of the ICU and has now been upgraded to serious condition.
 He is not fully conscious, but does have moments of comprehension.

 "I'm pleasantly surprised," said his brain surgeon, Dr. Randy Chestnut.